Dog and Cat Allergy Treatment Vernon Hills, IL

 Every night, just as your head is about to hit the pillow, you hear it--the thump of your pet's leg hitting the floor as they scratch themselves.
 This can go on for hours, and it's costing you sleep.
 Worse, it's making your pet miserable and leaving them with sores on their skin and bald patches in their fur.
 Your pet's condition is likely due to an allergy, and we know how taxing allergies can be for both pets and their families.
-Luckily, our team at Companion Animal Hospital of Vernon Hills can help you find a solution.
+Luckily, our team at Companion Animal Hospital of Vernon Hills can help with dog and cat allergy treatment in Vernon Hills, IL.
 In addition to various tests, we also offer treatment options to relieve allergy symptoms and bring the allergy itself under control.

-What Kind of Allergy Does My Pet Have?
+What Kind of Allergy Does My Dog or Cat Have?

-Before we can make a clear allergy diagnosis, we need to examine your pet and discuss their daily life at home.
+Before we can make a clear allergy diagnosis, we need to examine your dog or cat and discuss their daily life at home.
 Therefore we can isolate potential culprits and narrow down the possibilities.
 As with humans, our pets can become allergic to all kinds of things, including:

 - Flea bites (flea allergic dermatitis)